You have a lot of questions about the program and I’ll try to answer some of them here. If you have more questions, please get in touch!

 What is the Yoga Alliance?

-Yoga Alliance registers students and schools who have adhered to educational standards established by the organization.
+Yoga Alliance registers students and schools who have adhered to educational standards.
 Their mission is to lead the yoga community, set standards, foster integrity, provide resources, and uphold the teachings of yoga.
 Although registration with the Yoga Alliance is not legally required for teaching yoga, most studios and fitness centers will require teachers to be registered with the Yoga Alliance.
 Following graduation from this program, you will be eligible to register with the Yoga Alliance.